raynayx/raynayx.github.io/source/_posts/sombreagain.md

-Many a beauteous moment has attended my waking hours When the noon sun goes down and takes its scourge with it, I see the smiling moon pour secrets into the river That runs away back to the place from whence it came And I know it will come again
+Many a beauteous moment has attended my waking hours When the noon sun goes down and takes its scourge with it, I see the smiling moon pour secrets into the river That runs away back to the place whence it came
+And I know it will come again

 So, let the azagunɔ rub his sticks over the Gana